| MONEY:

 elements be allocated proportional monetary values in order that the projects become generally acceptable,

-and the diverse particpants are satisfied with their level of compensation.
+and the diverse participants are satisfied with their level of compensation.

 in the first is no longer so in the second.